SirLinkos/Chatterbox/README.md

-# MentionMe
+# Chatterbox
-is a Bukkit/ Spigot plugin for chat mentions.
+is a Bukkit/ Spigot plugin for chat mentions and much more.
 It highlights names of online players in the chat and if you are mentioned a sound will be played.
 Moreover it also changes the overall look of the chat and can use prefixes and suffixes via Vault.

 #### Features: